tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-api-clusters_listbyresourcegroup.md

   - "zh-cn"
   - "zh-tw"
 ---
-# List By Resource Group
+# Service Fabric Cluster Listed By Resource Group
 Gets the list of Service Fabric cluster resources created in the specified resource group.

 Gets all Service Fabric cluster resources created or in the process of being created in the resource group.